 This course is a continuation of ASL II.
-It is designed to develop further competencies in AŠL; expanding the emphasis on ASL grammar and vocabulary development as well as Deaf Community and culture.
+It is designed to develop further competencies in ASL; expanding the emphasis on ASL grammar and vocabulary development as well as Deaf Community and culture.
 Students will experience additional in-depth receptive and expressive skill development.
 Development of advanced signing skills include topicalization of health, drug use, money/business, etc. Dialogue, short stories, narratives, and conversations will be featured throughout the course.
 Students will be required to interact with the Deaf Community in real-life situations enhancing their awareness, application, and sensitivity toward various aspects of ASL and Deaf Culture.

-Prerequisite: ASL 103.
+Prerequisite: ASL 103

-Co-requisite: ASL 200, ASL 205.
+Co-requisite: ASL 200, ASL 205 3 lecture hours per week 3 credit hours